susan-roehampton/OS-Coursework/week2.md

 ## 2. Performance Testing Plan

-All performance testing will be conducted remotely from the Windows workstation using SSH.
+All performance testing will be conducted casually from the Windows workstation using SSH.
 Performance metrics will be collected before and after optimisation to allow direct comparison.

 ### Testing Approach
 - Establish a baseline performance before any heavy workloads are applied.